Breast Lift in Scottsdale

 Many women may consider a breast lift at the same time of a breast augmentation with implants or breast auto-augmentation with fat grafting.
+Other times a breast lift is done without implants.
 Sometimes a breast lift can be included as part of the popular Mommy Makeover procedure, depending on the needs of the patient.

 What is a breast lift?

 A breast lift, also called a mastopexy, comes from the words mastos which means breast, and pexia which means affix.
 A breast lift is a surgical lift or elevation of the breasts to a more desirable, youthful position.
 The need for a breast lift is caused by breast ptosis, or breast drooping, which occurs with age, or after childbirth, breastfeeding, or weight loss.

 As one of Arizona’s top female plastic surgeons, Dr. Ashley Howarth specializes in cosmetic breast surgery.
 She is sought after for her surgical expertise and beautiful results performing the mastopexy or breast lift.

 Choosing Your Scottsdale Plastic Surgeon

 Why select Dr. Howarth for your Breast Lift in Scottsdale?